Locate a grave MUSEUM OF THE FALLEN

 Akkadian EmpireAkkad

 Disaster · Conquest The first empire the world ever built.
-It lasted about 180 years, then drought and revolt did what no rival army could.
+Sargon of Akkad forged it around 2334 BCE; about 180 years later, drought and the Gutians did what no rival army could.

 2154 BCE b.
 2334 BCE · 180 years